arnquic/unit2ProjectFrontEnd/README.md

     - [] this might be a stretch goal but it is doable.
 The background of the homepage will be transitioning in different countries.
 I believe set timers will be used for this and an array of images to cycle through
 * Frontend - JS (Cullen)
     - [x] add eventListeners on navigation bar for signing up, logging in, logging out, and showing profile/user histoy, and home button.
-    - [] add eventListeners on sign up and login pages
+    - [x] add eventListeners on sign up and login pages
-    - [] add eventListeners on the search form
+    - [x] add eventListeners on the search form
-    - [] add eventListeners for saving and clearing search results
+    - [x] add eventListeners for saving and clearing search results
-    - [] implement axios routing for sign up, login, and profile
+    - [x] implement axios routing for sign up, login, and history
 * Backend - JS (Jake)
     - [x] Initialize Node
     - [x] Install pg, sequelize, express, rowdy-logger, axios